mwambajoakim/alx-higher_level_programming/0x00-python-hello_world/README.md

 ## 00 - This Shell script runs a Python script.
 - The Python file name is saved in the environment variable `$PYFILE`

+## 01 - This Shell script runs Python code.
+- The Python code will be saved in the environment variable `$PYCODE`